 When considering multilane roundabouts as a design alternative, it is vitally important to consider how pedestrians of all abilities will be accommodated.
-Draft PROWAG R306.4.2 states that at each multilane segment of a roundabout containing a crosswalk, pedestrian crossings will require one of more of the following: a pedestrian hybrid beacon (PHB); a pedestrian actuated rectangular rapid flashing beacon; or a raised crossing.
+Draft PROWAG R306.4.2 states that at each multilane segment of a roundabout containing a crosswalk, pedestrian crossings will require a pedestrian activated signal, such as a pedestrian hybrid beacon (PHB); a pedestrian actuated rectangular rapid flashing beacon; or a raised crossing.
 While a pedestrian hybrid beacon (PHB) is an appropriate signalization treatment, they are expensive and if overhead wayfinding signage is provided, a PHB can create additional visual clutter for motorists.
 Motor vehicle operations should be a consideration when determining if a multilane roundabout with PHB's is an acceptable design solution and should be compared to the motorist operations if instead a single lane roundabout were provided.
-PHB [guidance](#) identified in the OMUTCD (Chapter 4J) should be followed when determining if a PHB is an appropriate signalization option for the pedestrian crossing.
+PHB ~~warrants~~^{guidance} identified in the [OMUTCD-11th Edition of the MUTCD](#) (Chapter 4F4J) should be followed when determining if a PHB is an appropriate signalization option for the pedestrian crossing.
 Multilane roundabouts that do not include accessible pedestrian signals should be designed to not preclude the ability to add them in the future.